KhronosGroup/Vulkan-ValidationLayers/BUILD.md

     export VK_LAYER_PATH=<path to your repository root>/build/layers

-You can run the `cube` or `vulkaninfo` applications from the Vulkan-Tools repository to see which driver, loader and layers are being used.
+You can run the `vkcube` or `vulkaninfo` applications from the Vulkan-Tools repository to see which driver, loader and layers are being used.

 ## Building On Android